IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 The output port schema is `rstring objectName, uint64 objectSize`, which specifies the name and size of objects that were written to COS.
 Note, that the tuple is generated on the object upload completion.

+### Parquet storage format - preferred practices for partitions design

+1. Think about what kind of queries you will need.
+For example, you might need to build monthly reports or sales by product line.
+2. Do not partition on an attribute with high cardinality per rolling policy window that you end up with too many simultaneously active partitions.
+Reducing the number of  simultaneously active partitions can greatly improve performance and operator's resource consumption.
+3. Do not partition on attribute with high cardinality per rolling policy window so you end up with many small-sized objects.